QuocZuong/threads/readme.md

 ## Overview

 Welcome to Project Threads!
-This project was created for educational purposes to explore and learn about NodeJS, Express, REST API and more!. 🚀🚀🚀
+This project was created for educational purposes to explore and learn about NodeJS, Express, REST API and more! 🚀🚀🚀

+I want to give a shout-out to [Burak Orkmez](https://www.youtube.com/@asaprogrammer_), the youtuber who built this project and I relied on it to learn.

 ## Features